PrateekKumarSingh/Gridify/README.md

     To set applications is custom grid-layout utilize the 'Custom' parameter and pass the custom layout as comma-separated string of '*' (Astrix)

-    Where "*" represent an application and "," separates a row in the grid-layout So, with custom format = "***,**,*,****" in the grid layout Row1 has 3 applications
+    Where **"*"** represent an application and **","** separates a row in the grid-layout So, with custom format = "***,**,*,****" in the grid layout Row1 has 3 applications
+        Row2 has 2 applications
+        Row3 has 1 applications
+        Row4 has 4 applications    To set applications is custom grid-layout utilize the 'Custom' parameter and pass the custom layout as comma-separated string of '*' (Astrix)

+    Where **"*"** represent an application and **","** separates a row in the grid-layout So, with custom format like in the below example the grid layout would be like Row1 has 3 applications
         Row2 has 2 applications
         Row3 has 1 applications